medo64/TmpUsb/hardware/src/TmpUsb-H3 [B].md

 ## TmpUsb: USB 3.0 motherboard header

-This variant is intended for direct plug into the motherboard's 3.0 header.
+This variant is intended for direct plug into the motherboard's 3.0 header while leaving one extra 3.0 USB receptacle available for other devices.

 |      |                           |
 |------|---------------------------|